typelevel/doobie/doc/src/main/tut/07-Updating.md

 insert2("Jimmy", Some(42)).quick.run
 ```

 This is irritating but it is supported by all databases (although the "get the last used id" function will vary by vendor).
 A nicer way to do this is in one shot by returning specified columns from the inserted row.
-PostgreSQL supports this feature.
+Not all databases support this feature, but PostgreSQL does.

 ```tut:silent
 def insert3(name: String, age: Option[Short]): ConnectionIO[Person] = {